GladiusSlicer/GladiusSlicer/README.md

 # Current Status

- Generated GCode has been used for multiple prints (Benchy, xyz calibration cube,marvin) with a Prusa Mk3 and gives similar results to other slicers.
+ Generated GCode has been used for multiple prints (Benchy, xyz calibration cube, marvin) with a Prusa Mk3 and gives similar results to other slicers.

 ### Finished
 * Perimeters